Stuffed Chicken with Cranberries, Gruyere and Melted Onions

 Post image for Stuffed Chicken with Cranberries, Gruyere and Melted Onions

 So, imagine my horror.
-The pantry/fridge situation last night was worse than I hoped: some leftover Gruyere cheese, a jar of dried cranberries, a bunch of onions and two very disappointing chicken breasts.
+The pantry/fridge situation last night was worse than I hoped: some leftover Gruyere cheese, a jar of dried cranberries, a bunch of onions and can you buy accutane over the counter in canada two very disappointing chicken breasts.
 I paced around the kitchen a bit, (ignoring Dustin’s suggestion that “we should just go out for dinner already”) and I paced around some more.
 I wasn’t solving the oil spill crisis for heaven’s sakes but you would have thought I was.

 Thankfully, I ended up resolving the issue (the chicken, not the oil spill).
 Have you had slow-melted onions?
 For me, the mere phrase perks my ears and raises one eyebrow.
 It entails a couple of onions, a stick of butter, a few pinches of sugar and a good glug of madeira wine.
 Slowly braised for about an hour on the stove top, onions turn into another vegetable from another planet: amber-colored, sweet and a-mazing.